Look at your Employees with Cybersecurity in Mind

 For both new and existing employees, make sure your cybersecurity policies are crystal clear.
 Include a statement in your employment handbook informing employees that their communications are stored in a backup system, and that you reserve the right to monitor and examine company computers and emails (sent and received) on your system.
 When such monitoring systems are in place, prudence or suspicious activity will dictate when they should be ramped up.

 These are just a few points to bear in mind in relation to your employees and cybercrime.
 Although most workers are honest and not looking to do harm, all it takes is one mistake or one bad apple to compromise your company’s cybersecurity.
-We can provide you with more ideas for protecting your data and your business systems.
-In fact, we have a fraud checklist for small business owners here.
-If you have any questions, please contact your Smith & Howard professional at 404-874-6244 or fill out the contact form below.
+If you have any questions, please contact your Smith and Howard professional at 404-874-6244 or fill out the contact form below.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR